Viscosity solution of system of integro-partial differential equations with interconnected obstacles of non-local type without Monotonicity Conditions: Abstract

 \section{Abstract}

-In this paper, we study a system of second order integro-partial differential equations with interconnected obstacles with non-local terms, related to an optimal switching problem with the jump-diffusion model.
-Getting rid of the monotonicity condition on the generators with respect to the jump component, we construct a continuous viscosity solution which is unique in the class of functions with polynomial growth.
-In our study, the main tool is the notion of reflected backward stochastic differential equations with jumps with interconnected obstacles for which we show the existence of a solution.
+In this paper, we study a system of second order integral-partial differential equations with interconnected obstacles with non-local terms, related to an optimal switching problem in the jump-diffusion model.
+Getting rid of the monotonicity condition on the generators with respect to the jump component, we construct a continuous viscosity solution of the system which is unique in the class of functions with polynomial growth.
+In our study, the main tool is the associated system of reflected backward stochastic differential equations with jumps and interconnected obstacles for which we show the existence of a unique Markovian solution.